ColetteThomson/famous-quotes-quiz/README.md

 * A 'submit' button allows the user to submit their chosen answers.
 Upon submitting a results container will display any question numbers that were answered incorrectly along with its particular correct answer.
 An overall score out of 10 is also displayed.
 * This feature fulfills the user stories: *'As a new user, I want to see my overall results from a quiz, along with correct answers if needed'*, and *'As a new user, I want to complete the quiz against a countdown timer'*, and *'As a new user, I want to be able to 'reset' the quiz and start again, if I should so choose'*.

+#### The 'Contact Us' page
+* This page provies information on how the user can contact the organisation, through the provision of an email address.
+* All present on this page is an 'About Us' section providing details on the organisation.
+* This feature fulfills the user story: *'As a new user, I want to be able to easily contact the organisation'*.

+#### The 'Terms of Service' page
+* This page provides the organisation's legal wording for the purposes of conducting a online quiz service.
+* This feature fulfills the user story: *'As a new user, I want to see the 'terms of service' applicable to Quizz-Pro'*.

 ### Design of the Quizz-Pro website